Median Income

 Is Sheridan a Good Place to Live?

-Based on current data, Sheridan receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing, a low poverty rate.
+Based on current data, Sheridan receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Sheridan offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs